- Bar Application Information

 - Student Affairs will submit all information to the Registrar’s Office so they can set up times and rooms if necessary.

-You will need to submit your classes for which you wish to receive notes to Katie Vilders in Student Affairs no later than one week (1 week) prior to the start of classes.
-Please include Class Name, Professor Name, CRN #, Time & Days of class, Room number of class in order to ensure accuracy.
+You will need to submit the Peer Note-taking Accommodation Form to the Office of Student Affairs no later than one week (1 week) prior to the start of classes.
+Please include Class Name, Professor Name, CRN #, Time & Days of class, and Room number of class.